ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 The ability to expose a feature in an extension for **everyone**, without a risky re-deployment, is a common use for the all or nothing feature flags.

 We found another use when we enabled telemetry in all our extensions.
 It was an obvious and the right decision.
 Unfortunately, as the volume grew, it became noisy and the teams started to ignore it.
-Using feature flags we're able to fine tune, enable, and disable the telemetry as needed.
+Using feature flags, we're able to fine tune, enable, and disable the telemetry as needed.
 ![LaunchDarkly Service Endpoint](./_img/phase-features-with-ff/phase-features-with-ff-ld-architecture.png)

 ### Phase 2 - Targeted FFs

 The obvious use for targeted feature flags is to enable end-users to opt in or out from feature previews.
 It's an experience most of us are accustomed to when selecting early previews in Visual Studio Team Services (VSTS).

 One of our key scenarios is enable users to opt in to verbose logging when troubleshooting and testing our extensions.
-By using targeted feature flags, we're able to give the end user full control of verbose logging, with complete transparency of what and when information is collected.
+By using targeted feature flags, we're able to give the end user full control of verbose logging, with an insight into all captured information.

 ![LaunchDarkly Azure Function](./_img/phase-features-with-ff/phase-features-with-ff-ld-azure-fx.png)

 ## What's the value?

-The feature flag services enables us to fine-tune our extension services with a flip of a switch.
+The feature flag services enable us to fine-tune our extension services with a flip of a switch.
 We're able to be nimble and responsive, tweaking a user's features, hiding a feature until it's ready for prime time, or temporarily removing a feature when encountering unknown issues.
 All without having to build, validate, and deploy an update.

 Key value-adds we've identified with feature flags: